 - All Parkway users, whether they are car drivers, motorcyclists or cyclists, are asked to drive respectfully and thus ensure their own safety and that of other users.

 Pay attention to animals

 - Frequently, animals will circulate along or cross the road during their travels.
 Be vigilant: an encounter with a large mammal, such as a bear or a moose, may cause a major accident and/or tie up traffic.
 If you must stop to let them pass, stop on the shoulder and stay at an appropriate distance so as not to disturb them.

 - Before your arrival, plan to fill up your tank.
-In addition to the 63 km necessary to cross the park, you should have enough gas for all planned travelling on your itinerary.
 Note that the nearest gas stations are located some 15 km from either park entrance.